 They are part of a cluster of about 80 bunkers built around Muiderberg in the 1930’s.
 (Most of the Netherlands defences proved useless, against the German invasion of May 1940).

 600 m after the bridge, at the Jewish cemetery, the road rises slightly.
 This is the north-western tip of the Gooi ridge.

-This is the first land above sea level, east of the coastal dunes: in the early Middle Ages there was nothing but bog, creeks and mud flats from here to Haarlem.
+This is the first land above sea level, east of the coastal dunes.
+In the early Middle Ages there was nothing but bog, creeks and mud flats, from here to Haarlem.
 (In fact, the marshlands of Holland were one of the last areas in western Europe to be settled).
-In other countries a rise of 2 or 3 metres would be insignificant.
+In other countries, ‘2 metres higher’ would be insignificant.
 But in marshland close to sea level, an extra 2 metres means different soil, accessible terrain, and no flood danger.
 The landscape type changes from grazing land with high water table, to wooded ridges with dry sandy soils.
-The Gooi ridge is a glacial ridge pushed here by the Scandinavian ice cap, during the Saale ice age, about 200 000 years ago.
-See this map of the Saalian Ice Front.
+The Gooi ridge is a glacial ridge – pushed here by the Saalian Ice Front about 200 000 years ago.

 Muiderberg is unlike the linear polder villages north of Amsterdam.
-Substantial houses spread out around the ‘brink’ – the old common grazing land.
-Since 1703 it is a public park, probably one of the oldest in the country.
+Genteel houses surround the ‘brink’ – originally common grazing land.
+Since 1703, the brink is a public park, probably one of the oldest in the country.

 go straight into the village street, Dorps straat, with a few shops.
 Just after the shops, turn left into Bad laan – follow the sign for cycle route LF23b.

 This is the road to the beach.
 From 1882 to 1938, there was a steam tram from Amsterdam to Muiderberg, and on to Hilversum.
 Muiderberg was a small bathing resort from around 1800, and the tram made it a popular excursion from Amsterdam.